alexjoverm/blog/source/_posts/How-I-made-a-Progressive-Web-App-out-of-my-Blog.md

 ---

-One day I wanted to learn about PWA (Progressive Web App), so I though: What's better than do it with my own blog?
+One day I wanted to learn about PWA (Progressive Web App), so I though: What's better than doing it with my own blog?

 <!-- more -->

-I think that's something of developers: when we wanna learn something, we go and get our hands dirty, right?
+I think that's something developers do: when we wanna learn something, we go and get our hands dirty, right?

 The first thing I wanted was to get **metrics and insights** on the blog at that point.
 For that I used [Lighthouse](https://github.com/GoogleChrome/lighthouse) in its Chrome extension version.

 {% asset_img pwa_before.png "Lighthouse: metrics before" %}

 By default, the performance stats were quite good.
-I wasn't surprised: my blog runs on [Hexo](https://hexo.io/), a NodeJS static site generator which I'm in love with due to it's blazing speed, easiness of deployment, and familiarity with NodeJS and ecosystem.
+I wasn't surprised: my blog runs on [Hexo](https://hexo.io/), a NodeJS static site generator which I'm in love with due to its blazing speed, easiness of deployment, and familiarity with NodeJS and its ecosystem.

 For the PWA metrics, it was half-way, and I've never payed attention to that.
 Let's see what steps I did to make it 100% a Progressive Web App.